ofloveandhate/markdown2canvas/README.md

 This library supports the conversion of shortcodes to emoji.
 For example, `:open_book:` goes to 📖.
 I use the [`emoji`](https://pypi.org/project/emoji/) library to do this.
 [Shortcodes can be found here](https://carpedm20.github.io/emoji/).

+Right now, emoji shortcodes can only be used in content, not in names of things -- shortcodes in names will not be emojized.

 ## Images and embedded content

 List your images relative the the folder containing the `source.md` for the content.